craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 ---------------------------------------------------------------
 Upgrade by running the upgrade script from your current install
 ---------------------------------------------------------------
-CrafterCMS version 3.1.x, excluding version 3.1.0,  contain the upgrade scripts required to upgrade your install.
+CrafterCMS contain the upgrade scripts required to upgrade your install.
 Here's the description for the script we are going to use:

     .. code-block:: bash